* Nikkei surges as Tokyo markets reopen after Monday holiday

-The Fed is expected to hold interest rates steady, with investors looking for clues on its anticipated pace of further tightening later this year and next.
+The Fed is expected to hold interest rates steady, but investors will be looking for clues on the expected pace of further tightening later this year and next.
 The market is pricing in an approximately even chance of a hike in December.
-"If the Fed does keep the option for December alive, and reaffirms its view in terms of gradual rate increases, that may be dollar-supportive, given the more benign rate-hike path priced by the market," said Mitul Kotecha, head of Asia macro strategy for Barclays in Singapore.

-Japan's Nikkei stock index surged 1.5 percent, catching up to global equities gains and responding to a weaker yen as Tokyo markets reopened after a public holiday on Monday.
+Japan's Nikkei stock index surged 1.2 percent in early trade, catching up to global equities gains and responding to a weaker yen as Tokyo markets reopened after a public holiday on Monday.

-On Thursday, the Bank of Japan will also hold a regular policy meeting, and is widely expected to maintain the status quo as inflation remains stubbornly weak despite a modest economic recovery.
+The Bank of Japan will also hold a regular policy meeting on Thursday, and is widely expected to maintain the status quo as inflation remains stubbornly weak despite a modest economic recovery.